An introduction to screen

 Great!
 Now we can disconnect from our remote computer (if that’s where we’re doing this), then connect again.

-After I reconnect and get my usual prompt, when I run screen -ls I can see the same information: that my screen session is still running, and I’m not currently attached to it:
+After I reconnect and get my usual prompt, when I run screen -ls

-Now let’s look at how to re-attach to that currently running screen.
+Now let’s look at how to re-attach to that currently running screen

 Re-attaching to a running ‘screen’

-To re-attach, we just need to provide the -R flag and name of the screen we want to re-attach to.
-We can see the name of the screen in the output from screen -ls and copy it, or can just type the simple name we gave it.
-For the example above, I would re-attach to that screen like so:
+and copy it, or can just type the simple name we gave it.
+For the example above, I would re-attach to that screen

 screen -R assembly

-Which switches my terminal to being in that screen session that is listing out numbers every 10 seconds:
+Which switches my terminal to being in that screen

-We can cancel that process now, by pressing ctrl + c, to get our normal prompt back:
+We can cancel that process now, by pressing ctrl + c

-And we can check we are still within the screen with:
+And we can check we are still within the screen

 screen -ls